 Winemaking for Pinot Noir, Pinot Gris, Chardonnay, Sauvignon Blanc and Syrah involves destemming, crushing, barrel fermentation.
 All white wines are aged in oak with controlled use of new oak.
 Malolactic fermentation of Chardonnay grapes enhances the richness and texture of this wine.

 Paramdeep’s preference is to make the Pinot Gris in a dry Alsatian style and at the medium end of the luscious scale.
 Nazaaray Pinot Gris shows typical Mornington characters of pear, rose petals and hints of musk.
 The natural acidity of Nazaaray Estate grapes at picking is high, due largely to their cool exposed site.

-About 40% of Nazaaray wine is sold through the cellar door and the Nazaaray website and the rest via select retailers and fine restaurants, including the four hated Attica.
+About 40% of Nazaaray wine is sold through the cellar door and the Nazaaray website and the rest via select retailers and fine restaurants.
 Taste yourself and judge the quality and value.
 Click here for a list of restaurants and fine wine retailers which stock Nazaaray wines.

 Paramdeep has made up for lost time, creating superb single vineyard wines totally by hand in one of the Mornington Peninsula’s smallest commercial vineyards.